State Aid Programs

-The California College Promise Grant (CCPG) (formerly known as the Board of Governors (BOG) Fee Waiver) is a state sponsored program that waives enrollment fees for qualifying students who are California residents.
-The BOG/CCPG is only available at California Community Colleges.
-BOG applicants do not have to be enrolled in a minimum number of units – whether you take 0.5 units or 21 units, your enrollment fees will be waived.
-BOG/CCPG applicants only need to apply once per year for the fees to be waived for the academic year (Fall, Spring, and Summer).
+The California College Promise Grant (CCPG) is a state-sponsored program that waives enrollment fees for qualifying students who are California residents.
+The CCPG is only available at California Community Colleges.
+CCPG applicants do not have to be enrolled in a minimum number of units – whether you take 0.5 units or 21 units, your enrollment fees will be waived.
+CCPG applicants only need to apply once per year for the fees to be waived for the academic year (fall, spring, and summer).

-The BOG/CCPG pays for enrollment fees only.
+The CCPG pays for enrollment fees only.
 Students are responsible for all other fees that apply (health fee, course material fees, parking permit, student ID, etc.).
-Assistance for the purchase of books and supplies must be applied for separately but submitting a FAFSA or Dream Act application.
+Assistance for the purchase of books and supplies must be applied for separately by submitting a FAFSA or Dream Act application.

 How to Apply

-To apply for the BOG/CCPG, students must complete the application, which can be accessed through myGateway and clicking on the financial aid tab on Webstar.
+To apply for the CCPG, students must complete the application, which can be accessed through myGateway and clicking on the financial aid tab on Webstar.
 Students may qualify under different methods.
 Students only need to qualify for one method to have their fees waived.
-Students who submitted a BOG application may also need to submit proof of prior year income, such as 1040 Federal tax return and W2s.
-Electronic signatures for the BOG/CCPG application are available for dependent student’s parents.
+Students who submit a CCPG application may also need to submit proof of prior year income, such as 1040 Federal tax return and W2s.
+Electronic signatures for the CCPG application are available for dependent student’s parents.

-- Method A – designed for students on public assistance programs: TANF/CalWORKs, SSI/SSP, SSAI, SSAS, or General Assistance.
+- Method A – designed for students on public assistance programs: TANF/CalWORKs, SSI/SSP (Supplemental Security Income/State Supplemental Program), SSAI, SSAS, or General Assistance.
 Certification must be obtained from the appropriate agency and documentation will be required to verify your eligibility.
 Most documentation must be dated within the last 60 days.
 Students apply for this method through myGateway.

 - Method B – designed for low-income students whose PPY (prior prior year) income was within qualifying income guidelines.
 Students apply for this method through myGateway.
 Federal tax returns may be required.